Long 19th Amendment Project

 We invite learners of all ages to explore the long, complex, and ongoing efforts to ensure full citizenship for women in the United States.

-In honor of the centennial of the ratification of the 19th Amendment, which declared that the right to vote could not be denied “on account of sex,” Radcliffe’s Schlesinger Library has invited a broad array of researchers, writers, and teachers to join us in creating a series of digital teaching modules.
-Each lesson in our Suffrage School connects in rich and unpredictable ways to the Library’s Long 19th Amendment Project, which tackles the tangled history of gender and American citizenship.
+In honor of the centennial of the ratification of the 19th Amendment, which declared that the right to vote could not be denied “on account of sex,” Radcliffe’s Schlesinger Library invited a broad array of researchers, writers, and teachers to assist in creating a series of digital teaching modules.
+Each Suffrage School lesson connects in rich and unpredictable ways to the Long 19th Amendment Project, which tackles the tangled history of gender and American citizenship.
 Every module is anchored by a short video in which the guest instructor “opens” a primary source from the Schlesinger’s collections, helping students and teachers to understand both the text (or object) and its historical context.
 Lessons include a link to digitized documents, questions to guide further reflection, and—in some cases—additional readings.

 Seeing Citizens: Picturing American Women’s Fight for the Vote